-Revenue from sales of our products is recognized under terms of the Federal Supply Schedule, or FSS, and purchase orders from individual VA sites and a distributor who purchases our products on behalf of the DoD.
+Revenue from sales of our products is recognized under terms of the Federal Supply Schedule, or FSS, as well as purchase orders for open market sales to individual VA sites and a distributor who purchases our products on behalf of the DoD.
 Revenue from the VA includes sales of therapy for up to 36 months.